 Which horses will benefit from the addition of Pea Protein?

 - Horses with poor hoof wall connection and or cracks.
 Barefoot horses in particular will benefit from stronger soles and white line connection.

-- Horse in heavy work.
+- Horses in heavy work.